Are you planning to visit Olhão?

 We had dinner here on our first day in the town.

 An absolute treat of a place.
 All the small dishes are prepared with traditional Portuguese recipes and are cooked to perfection.

-We indulged in many small plates including razor clams, squid, goats cheese in honey.
+We indulged in many small plates, including razor clams, squid, and goat’s cheese in honey.

 Make sure to book your table well in advance as they get very busy, especially during the weekends.
 This place is also cash only.

 This restaurant is a Portuguese take on a Brazilian rodizio.